Discover a wealth of interesting, entertaining and informative stories in each issue, delivered to you six times per year.

 Canada’s National History Society is proud to introduce #OurStoriesOurVoices, a new national youth program that gives students aged 9 to 18 the opportunity to explore a story that is important in their community’s past and to share the people, places, events, and things that illuminate our diverse past.

 This program is designed for students who may already be familiar with Heritage Fairs/Young Citizens or are being introduced to historical inquiry for the first time.
-Students are encouraged to further share, connect, and explore their stories online using the hashtags #OurStoriesOurVoices / #NosHistoiresNosVoix throughout 2021.
+Students are encouraged to further share, connect, and explore their stories online using the hashtags #OurStoriesOurVoices / #NosHistoiresNosVoix.

 This program has been made possible in part by the Government of Canada.

-Bring #OurStoriesOurVoices into your classroom ahead of the national contest to bolster students’ abilities to establish historical significance and use primary source evidence.
+Bring #OurStoriesOurVoices into your classroom to bolster students’ abilities to establish historical significance and use primary source evidence.

 Here’s a sneak peek of what you’ll find: